c3g/GenPipes/genpipes/pipelines/rnaseq/README.md

 rnaseqc2
 --------

-Computes a series of quality control metrics using [RNA-SeQC](https://www.broadinstitute.org/cancer/cga/rna-seqc).
+Computes a series of quality control metrics using [RNA-SeQC](https://github.com/getzlab/rnaseqc).

 rseqc
 -----

-Computes a series of quality control metrics using both CollectRnaSeqMetrics and CollectAlignmentSummaryMetrics functions metrics are collected using [Picard](http://broadinstitute.github.io/picard/).
+Computes a series of quality control metrics using both CollectRnaSeqMetrics and CollectAlignmentSummaryMetrics functions.
+Metrics are collected using [Picard](http://broadinstitute.github.io/picard/).

 gatk_callable_loci
 ------------------